Updated:

 There is no universal method to measure the IRS; however, it is usually estimated using an inductive reasoning test.
 Even though there are numerous authoritative tests to measure the IRS, one of the primary concerns was to make the test concise and appropriate for the sample.
 It was identified that a nine-item questionnaire adopted from the Practice Reasoning (n.d.) website is applicable for the research design.
 The indicator for the construct is the self-reported score in the test ranging from 0 to 9.
 The second construct is academic performance, which is measured using GPA in all of the reviewed literature.
 An indicator is a self-reported number between 0 and 5.

 In order to gather the needed data, a questionnaire in Google Forms was created, which included six questions.
-For Question 1, the participants were asked to state whether they are studying social science, technology, or none of the above.
+For Question 1, the participants were asked to state whether they were studying social science, technology, or none of the above.
 The respondents who marked the third option were not included in the data analysis.
 For Question 2, the students were asked to state their current GPA to the second decimal place using a dot as a separator.

 Questionnaire